randomnoun/bookcase-ops/setup/SETUP-CERTIFICATE.md

 echo $SECRET_ID
 ```

-You'll need to put those role IDs and secret IDS into `ansible/vault-login.sh.sample` and rename it to `ansible/vault-login.sh`
+You'll need to put those role IDs and secret IDS into [`ansible/vault-login.sh.sample`](../ansible/vault-login.sh.sample) and copy it to `ansible/vault-login.sh`